Ukraine Latest: Russian Missile Hit on Kharkiv Building Reported

 “Ukraine is a training ground for Washington and NATO to test their weapons and test out new ways of waging war,” Volodin said in a lengthy Telegram post on Sunday.
 “There are American instructors, mercenaries.
 All this indicates the direct participation of Washington in the hostilities, the fear of losing their colony.”

+Ukraine’s president stepped up his call for allies to provide long-range missiles “so that terrorists do not have a sense of impunity.”

-President Volodymyr Zelenskiy stepped up his call for Ukraine’s allies to provide long-range missiles, citing a Russian missile attack on a residential area of Kostiantynivka in the Donetsk region.
+Volodymyr Zelenskiy spoke in his nightly video address on Saturday of a Russian missile launch that hit a residential area of Kostiantynivka in the Donetsk region.

-“Ukraine needs long-range missiles – in particular, to remove this possibility of the occupiers to place their missile launchers somewhere far from the front line and destroy Ukrainian cities with them,” he said in a video address on Saturday.
+“Ukraine needs long-range missiles – in particular, to remove this possibility of the occupiers to place their missile launchers somewhere far from the front line and destroy Ukrainian cities with them,” he said.

 North Korea Slams US for Donating Tanks to Ukraine (8 a.m.)